RosieTrainor/BookShelf/README.md

 #### Data Management:
 When a user posts a review:
-- the author is associated with the book
+- the author is associated with the book `[Pass]`
-- the book is associated with the review
+- the book is associated with the review `[Pass]`
-- no book or author duplicate objects are created if the author or book already exists
+- no book or author duplicate objects are created if the author or book already exists  `[Pass]`
-- the author is not amended if the book has the same title as an existing book but a different author (allowing multiple books named e.g. "The Secret" by different authors)
+- the author is not amended if the book has the same title as an existing book but a different author (allowing multiple books named e.g. "The Secret" by different authors)  `[Pass]`
-- case insensitivity and/or whitespace does not create duplicate objects
+- case insensitivity and/or whitespace does not create duplicate objects  `[Pass]`
-- the reviewer can only have one review per book
+- the reviewer can only have one review per book  `[Pass]`

 #### Form Validation:
 The form ensures:
-- rating is required
+- rating is required `[Pass]`
-- content is required
+- content is required `[Pass]`
-- book title is required
+- book title is required `[Pass]`
-- author is required, with valid input being either a single author, or multiple authors split by commas
+- author is required, with valid input being either a single author, or multiple authors split by commas `[Pass]`

 ### Validation